 - Holiday events

-If you need a place to stay after attending any of the fascinating events, book a luxury room at our Camden B&B. We are located only minutes away from Aldermere Farms and less than an hour from all of the Midcoast Cheese Trail farms.
+If you need a place to stay after attending any of the fascinating events, book a room at our Camden B&B. We are located only minutes away from Aldermere Farms and less than an hour from all of the Midcoast Cheese Trail farms.

 There is much to much to describe the Farm to Table movement in Maine in one blog post.
 Visit us again for future blogs on the food scene in the midcoast.